-Acknowledgment: "This material is based upon work supported by the Department of Energy under Award Number DE-EE0006986 Office of Energy Efficiency and Renewable Energy (EERE).

-Disclaimer: "This report was prepared as an account of work sponsored by an agency of the United States Government.
+- Acknowledgment: "This material is based upon work supported by the U.S. Department of Energy's Office of State and Community Energy Programs (SCEP) under the IRA Home Energy Rebates Award Number DE-SE0000088." - Full Legal Disclaimer: "This report was prepared as an account of work sponsored by an agency of the United States Government.
 Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
-The view and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof."
+The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof."